 Go to different gyms

-If only there was a way to visit lots of different gyms that have different types of equipment with one flexible pass.
+If only there was a way to visit lots of different gyms with different types of equipment with one flexible pass.
 Oh wait, there is.
 With Hussle, you can explore the gyms in your area.
 And other areas.
-And find out what else there is on offer.
-A pool, spa, bigger gym floor, more machinery, classes.
+And find out what else there is on offer: a pool, spa, bigger gym floor, more machinery, classes.
 A great way to ensure variety in your routine is to break it and go and explore somewhere you haven’t been before.

 So, if in doubt, mix it about.
 Variety never hurt.
 It’s the spice of life after all.